LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.markdown

-Hello all, sehqlr here, and here is an outline of a lecture to beginning programmers and technologists that I think will help them in software development and get a better understanding of your computer in general.
+Hello all, sehqlr here, and here is an outline of a lecture to beginning programmers and technologists that I think will help them in software development and get a better understanding of computers in general.

 ## A Bit of Theory